dekuNukem/duckyPad-Pro/doc/errata.md

 # duckyPad Pro Spacer Adjustment

-This guide shows how to fix an issue where a component presses against the bottom plate due to it being slightly too tall.
+This guide shows how to resolve an issue where a component presses against the bottom plate due to its height.

 ## Who's Affected?

 * Kickstarter backer number **prior and including 155 (Nov 27 2024)**

-If your backer number is greater than 155, this issue is already fixed!
+If your backer number is greater than 155, it is already fixed!

 ## Symptoms

-An inductor on the PCB is slightly taller than the spacer on the bottom plate, causing them to touch during assembly.
+An inductor on the PCB is slightly too tall, causing it to touch the bottom plate during assembly.

 ![Alt text](../resources/photos/fix/inductor.jpeg)